Curaçao Express

 Curaçao Express was a regional airline based in Bonaire, Netherlands Antilles.
-It operated services between the islands of the Netherlands Antilles, mostly flights between Curaçao and Sint Maarten.
+It operated flights between the islands of the Netherlands Antilles, mostly between Curaçao and Sint Maarten.

 History

 The airline started operations on October 4, 2004 with one ATR 42-500 and was formerly known as CuraçaoExel and later became Curaçao Express.
 It was wholly owned by Bonaire Participation.
 The airline was planned to expand with new aircraft types and destinations in the United States and South America.
-The airline merged with Bonair Express to form Dutch Antilles Express, which operated until it ceased operations in 2013.
+The airline merged with Bonair Express to form Dutch Antilles Express, which operated until it ceased operations at the end of April 2013.

 Destinations

 Curaçao Express operated the following services (in January 2005):

 Fleet

 The CuracaoExel/Curaçao Express fleet consisted of the following aircraft (at January 2005):